E-mail us: amdb@ucalgary.ca

 Last Seen:

-Original film seen in January 1990 by D.J.
+Original film seen in Jan.
+1990 by D.J.
 Duffy.
-Film was returned to Douglas S. Wilson, since deceased.
-Whereabouts unknown.
+Film was returned to Douglas S. Wilson (since deceased); current status unknown.